Fractional CMO

 • Founder ready to hand strategic ownership to a senior outside seat

-• 6–12 month commitment minimum (compounding takes a quarter to start, two quarters to read clearly)
+• 6-12 month commitment minimum (compounding takes a quarter to start, two quarters to show a useful pattern)

 • Operating in or near the Bay Area for quarterly onsite cadence